sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 end_id | int | Filter transactions by transaction ids ending with a specific value. credit_notes | boolean | Retrieves the credit notes of the transactions. **Value**: true,false.
-Pass the parameter to retrieve credit notes along with the transaction details.<br> Credit Notes is a receipt given by a cashier to a customer for returned goods which can be used for future purchases. custom_fields | boolean | Pass `true` to retrieve transaction level custom field details. limit | int | Limit the number of results to be displayed.
-For example, if `limit=10` a maximum of 10 transactions will be displayed. sort | enum | Arranges the transactions by transaction date or transaction id based on the `order` value passed.
+Pass the parameter to retrieve credit notes along with the transaction details.<br> Credit Notes is a receipt given by a cashier to a customer for returned goods which can be used for future purchases. custom_fields | boolean | Pass `true` to retrieve transaction level custom field details. limit | int | Limit the number of results to be displayed (default value is 10).
+For example, `limit=20` shows up to 20 transactions of the customer. sort | enum | Arranges the transactions by transaction date or transaction id based on the `order` value passed.
 Supported value: `trans_id`, `trans_date`.
 By default, results are shown in descending order. order | enum | Arranges the transactions based on the value set in `sort` in ascending or descending order. **Value**: asc, desc.
 By default, transactions are displayed in descending order of transaction date/id.

+<aside class="notice">Parameters marked with * are mandatory. </aside>

 ## Get Customer Redemptions